 Burnt out, bored and in need of some serious soul searching to re-ground myself.

-This was the result of working too militantly in the UK, losing sight of all my personal values in regards to forming life balance and the importance of following your passions due to a tired, confused mind.
+This was the result of working too militantly and losing sight of all my personal values in regards to forming life balance and the importance of following your passions due to a tired, confused mind.

 The symptoms of an illness I suffer with called Fibromyalgia intensified so much with the stress that I honestly felt like giving up on life far too many times than I like to admit.

-I had very little money in the bank but I knew the cost of not following my intuition was far greater than the cost of taking a risk.
+I had very little money in the bank at the time but I knew the cost of not following my intuition was far greater than the cost of taking a risk.

-And it’s safe to say, that it was the best decision I could have ever made.
+As always, my intuition was correct and the Universe was guiding me, it’s safe to say, it was the best decision I could have ever made.

 Energy regained, clarity formed.